-While there are incidental costs, TC Williams does not charge rowers a fee to participate in crew.
-(Other school programs charge up to $1000 or more per rower.)
+For the spring season, novice rowers pay $100 and returning rowers pay $220 to cover regatta food and registration costs.
 The Alexandria City Public Schools pays the coaches, insurance, maintains the Boathouse, buys some equipment, transports the crew and their equipment to regattas, and pays for overnight accommodations when necessary for the rowers.
 Thank them often for their support!

 So what does it cost?
 Mostly your occasional help at regattas and some fund-raising events.
 Fund raising is important for us.
 Each family is strongly encouraged to join the Alexandria Crew Boosters.

-The only other direct costs will be for uniforms are a nominal fee for food at major regattas.
+The only other direct costs will be for uniforms and a nominal fee for food at major regattas after the VASRA state championships at the end of the season (usually in May).
 However, no student will be without a uniform and food at out of town races for economic reasons.
 Crew Boosters will cover such costs to make sure that no one is discouraged from participating.
 And while we don't go door-to-door in our fund-raising, it does require volunteering for a couple of fund-raising events in addition to helping at regattas.

-Be sure to come to the spring sports awards night at Old Dominion Sports Club at the end of each season.
+Be sure to come to the spring sports awards night at the boat house (Dee Campbell Rowing Center, 1 Madison Street) att the end of each season.
 Coaches present varsity, JV and freshman letters, as well as scholar and other special awards.
 Many boats give gifts to their coach.
-Everyone gets to give a speech (or so it seems!)
 It is a special night.

 TC Crew participates in a series of competitions each spring.
 Only a few of them are on our “home field,” the Potomac.
 Regattas may have races between two schools, or as many as a hundred or more.
 Parents are encouraged to attend as many races as possible.

 Regattas hosted by TC Crew take place on the Potomac, and take a couple of hours from start to finish.
-Best viewing is from the deck of the Boathouse, where bagels, juice and coffee are sold by volunteers
+Best viewing is from the deck of the Boathouse.

 TC Crew competes in two regattas at St. Andrews School in Middletown, Delaware.
 Rowers are transported by school bus to these races, that will have you out of town most of the day.